Zhang1987/Zhang1987.github.io/_pages/about.md

   - /about.html
 ---

-I am machine learning scientist with Economics background.
+I am a machine learning scientist with Economics background.
 My passion is applying machine learning, statistics, and econometrics model to build data-driven algorithms.
 I am interested in deep learning, machine learing, and causal inference.